We love a success story!

 Many graduates have taken advantage of the Financial Incentives we offer to increase their savings, increase their education, increase their earning potential, and purchase homes.
 Many have also benefited from our Coaching and Credit services.
 Here are a few of their stories...

-Brian Smith lives in Mulberry and graduated from the Financial Stability classes at the Mulberry Community Service Center in June, 2018.
-He completed his $300 savings in March, 2021 and received the $150 savings incentive.
-In April 2021 he applied and was nominated for the Savings for Asset program with the goal of starting a business.
-Brian's business goal was to own and operate a food trailer.
+Brian Smith lives in Mulberry and graduated from our Financial Stability classes at the Mulberry Community Service Center.
+He completed his $300 savings and received the $150 savings incentive.
+Brian then applied and was nominated for the Savings for Asset program with the goal of starting a business.
+His business goal was to own and operate a food trailer.

-Three years ago, Abigail Callejas-Mejias participated in Teen Trendsetters, an afterschool program at Mulberry High School, where the Mulberry Community Service Center provided MoneySmart classes.
-Abigail completed the classes and became part of our financial stability program.
+Abigail Callejas-Mejias participated in Teen Trendsetters, an afterschool program at Mulberry High School, where the Mulberry Community Service Center provided MoneySmart classes.

 While studying and working, Abigail was also saving.
 She reached and surpassed the $2,000 savings goal to receive the Savings for Asset matching funds.
-As a result of her hard work, she was accepted to the SEU Nursing Program, and began nursing school Fall 2021.
-On August 6, 2021, the Mulberry Community Service Center was honored to present her with a check to SEU for the $2,000 matching funds.
-She plans to graduate with the Class of 2023 with a Bachelor of Science degree in Nursing (BSN).
+As a result of her hard work, she was accepted to the SEU Nursing Program and the Mulberry Community Service Center was honored to present her with a check to SEU for the $2,000 matching funds.
+Her goal is to graduate with a Bachelor of Science degree in Nursing (BSN).

-Abigail said her parents are her inspiration, and what an inspiration this young woman is to others!
-When asked what advice she would give, she didn't even have to think about it, immediately responding, "Never take 'no' as an answer."
+Abigail says her parents are her inspiration, but she is as much an inspiration to others!
+When asked what advice she would give, she answered without hesitation, "Never take 'no' for an answer."

-Emilio Gonzalez was a student at a local barber academy and working part-time during the day when he attended our financial classes in Fall 2017.
+Emilio was a student at a local barber academy and working part-time during the day when he decided to attend one our financial classes.

 Our classes showed him that he could move spare money from his checking account into a savings account, which took Emilio to his first success of saving $300 and receiving the $150 savings incentive from us.

-Emilio, like many of our students, was inspired by our program, and says he shares everything he's learned with his family and friends.
+Like many of our other students, Emilio was inspired by our program, and says he shares everything he's learned with his family and friends.